fauu/Kamite/README.md

 ***

-To completely reclaim your disk space from manga-ocr in this scenario:
+To completely reclaim your disk space from “Manga OCR” in this scenario:

 1. Delete the Poetry project’s virtual environment